eve-val/minsmath/README.md

 To use:
 * Clone the repository to your computer
-* Obtain a copy of evelink as well as the invTypes, invTypeMaterals, mapSolarSystems, and staStations static data dump tables as .yaml files (this step is non-trivial and means this program is difficult to use for non-VN folks)
+* Obtain a copy of evelink as well as the invTypes, invTypeMaterals, mapSolarSystems, and staStations static data dump tables as .yaml files (this step is non-trivial and means this program is difficult to use for non-VN folks).
+Place these in the minsmath directory.
-* Update prices.csv with the correct mineral prices from the market
+* Update prices.csv with the correct mineral prices from the market.
+As much as I would love to automate this step, eve-central doesn't quite have the tools.
 * Run database.py.
-This will take a while to go.
+This will set up an sqlite database named eve.db to store the information from the yaml files
-* Run minerals\_calculator.py.
+* Run minerals\_calculator.py:

-To implement:
-* GUI
-* CLI with arguments passed in
-* Look inside _all_ the containers
+    usage:
+    minerals_calculator.py
+    minerals_calculator.py <location> <net_refine_yield> <refinery_tax> [--file <assets>]
+    minerals_calculator.py --file <assets>

+   --file: indicate the location on disk of a file containing your assets, copied from the EVE client.